 If you need to make changes to a table, the easiest way is to drop the table, amend your code, and run it again.
 Use the DROP TABLE statement like so:

 drop table Scientist;

 You may wish to keep a DROP TABLE statement for each table at the start of your script for easy use.
-Tou may wish to enclose them all in a block comment so that they normally have no effect but can be run when required.
+Enclose them all in a block comment so that they normally have no effect but can be run when required.